AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 2. **Get GenesisContractAddress** : It gets GenesisContractAddress from chainStatus.

-3. **fetch zeroContract** : It fetch zeroContract using GenesisContractAddress and wallet.
+3. **fetch zeroContract** : It fetches zeroContract using GenesisContractAddress and wallet.

 4. **fetch crossChainContractAddress** : It fetch crossChainContractAddress by calling GetContractAddressByName method from zeroContract.